-Here's a brain-melter — there is no such thing as the color blue.
+There's actually no such thing as blue.
 Or red, or green, or fuchsia or lavender.
-In fact, there is no tangible, absolute thing called "color."
+In reality, there is no tangible, absolute thing called "color."
 Color exists purely in our minds.
 (Dude!)

 Advertisement

 How does it work?
 White light — such as sunlight or the light from a bright light bulb — is composed of wavelengths spanning the entire visible spectrum.
-When white light passes through a prism, you can see all of the pure colors in the spectrum: violet, indigo, blue, green, yellow, orange and red.
+When white light passes through a prism, you can see all of the spectral colors in the spectrum: violet, indigo, blue, green, yellow, orange and red.

 When white light shines on a banana peel, something incredible happens.
 A natural pigment in the banana peel called xanthophyll is chemically programmed to absorb certain wavelengths and reflect others.
 The dominant reflected wavelength of xanthophyll is yellow.

-The moral of the color story is this — without our cones and without our brains, colors don't exist.
+The moral of the color story is this — without our visual system and without our brains, colors don't exist.
 And even when they do, it's only in the mind of the beholder.
 Which leads to a fascinating question: What if there are colors within the visible spectrum that our cones and brains can't see?
 In fact, there are.
 So-called impossible colors or forbidden colors break the biological rules of perception.
 But some researchers think they've discovered a way to see the impossible.

 Let's start by digging deeper into the science of color perception.